Sponsor Licence Guide is split into the following sections:

 There are two types of Sponsor Licences.
-The Skilled Worker sponsor licence and Intra-Company Transfer sponsor licence are needed to bring in skilled and medium skilled workers into the UK on a long term basis.
+The Skilled Worker visa sponsor licence and Intra-Company Transfer sponsor licence are needed to bring in skilled and medium skilled workers into the UK on a long term basis.
 The employer can apply for both at the same time or apply for them at different times.
 The advantage of the Intra-Company Transfer sponsor licence compared to the Skilled Worker version, is that for companies with an oversea office wishing to transfer the employee to the UK it is frequently quicker.
 However, unlike the Skilled Worker visa category, the Intra-Company Transfer visa does not usually lead to indefinite leave to remain in the UK.

 Since the new UK visa points system and the new Skilled Worker visa, which replaced the Tier 2 visa scheme, it is no longer necessary to do the Resident Labour Market Test.
 However, in many cases, to be able to deal with queries from the Home Office, it may be a good idea to advertise the vacancy anyway, or have details of the person that you wish to sponsor.
 It was never necessary under the Intra-Company Transfer visa scheme.
 On 6 October 2019 ahead of Brexit the number of occupations in the Shortage Occupation List was greatly expanded. it is now easier for Engineers, IT staff, chefs, and more people in healthcare occupations to gain entry to the UK.

 Workpermit.com's team of visa experts can show you how to obtain a Sponsor Licence by meeting all the conditions of your Sponsor application first time.